 Humic acid effectively improve chemical properties of degraded soils.
 This compound has complex molecular structure with actively functional groups such carboxyl (-COOH), phenolic (Ar-OH) and hydroxyl (-OH) which interact with soil particles, nutrients and biological system (Nabi et al., 2025).
 The interaction significantly improves soil fertility through particular mechanisms such as improvement of soil CEC, water retention, and soil aggregate formation and stabilization (Sari et al., 2025).
 Previous studies showed that the application of humic acid increases pH, organic matter, CEC, available P, exchangeable K, Ca and Mg, and decrease Al and Fe saturation (Ren et al., 2022; Matheus and Kantur, 2025).
 Additionally, in environmental remediation such as post mining lands or heavy metal polluted sediment, humic acid can act as a heavy metal chelating agent.
 Carboxyl and phenolic functional groups in humic acid bond heavy metals to form stable organo metal complexes (Spark, 2003).
 This process enables to reduce their mobility, bioavailability and potential toxicity in the soil (Wu et al., 2017; Wang et al., 2025; Barzgar et al., 2025).

 Humic acid may be extracted from various raw materials, such manures, sawdust, sewage sludge, green waste, and food waste.
 The chemical composition and resulting properties of the humic acid are intrinsically dependent to the nature of the source material (Guo et al. 2019).
 Our study focuses on humic acid derived from cogon grass compost using acid Inceptisols from coastal region.
 These weeds are abundantly found in marginal land and has high potential as an alternative raw material for humic acid.
 However, information on humic acid from this particular weed compost and its effectiveness in improving soil chemical properties of acid Inceptisols is very limited, particularly in reducing Al saturation, increasing CEC and releasing fixed P in the soil.
 This study is essential to fill the research gap and to offer a local resourced based solution to the rehabilitation of acid marginal lands.
-Therefore, the study is intended to evaluate the effect of humic acid extracted from cogon grass compost on selected chemical properties of soil from coastal region.
+Therefore, the study is intended to evaluate the effect of humic acid extracted from cogon grass compost on selected chemical properties of soil in coastal region of Indonesia.

-2. material and methods
+2. materialS and methods

 2.1.
 Soil Sample Collection

 Soil was sampled from oil palm plantation in Air Napal District, North Bengkulu Regency, Bengkulu Province at altitude of 10 m above sea level.
 The soil was classified as Inceptisols.
-Ten kg of sample was compositely collected from 5 spots at the depth of 0-20 cm, then air-dried for two days at Greenhouse, Faculty of Agriculture, University of Bengkulu.
+Ten kg of soil sample was compositely collected from 5 spots at the depth of 0-20 cm, then air-dried for two days at Greenhouse, Faculty of Agriculture, University of Bengkulu.
 Air-dried sample was ground, sieved with 0.5 mm screen.
 A portion of sample was taken for initial characteristics of the soil.
 The initial characteristics of the soil were 22.9 g kg-1 organic carbon, 2.90 g kg-1 total soil nitrogen, 4.34 mg kg-1 available P, 0.35 cmol kg-1 exchangeable K, 15.89 cmol kg-1 CEC, pH of 4.54 and EC of 61.5 uS m-1.
 Also, the soil contained 60.32% clay, 20.84% silt and 18.84% sand (Suci et al., 2025).

 2.2.
 Composting and Humic Acid Fractionation Procedure